AUDIO ENHANCEMENT SERVICES,

-We apply enhancement services using industry-standard equipment that is also used by law enforcement.
-Above all, this is necessary to improve speech with forensic accuracy.
+We apply enhancement services using standard equipment that is widely used in the industry.
+Law enforcement also uses this equipment.
+Above all, this step in the process is necessary to improve speech with forensic accuracy.
 Once enhanced, we can admit the recording as a clarified exhibit to assist the trier of fact.

 Similarly, the same is true for the audio quality of a video clip.
 We also perform enhancement to the audio within video recordings like police dash cameras, body cameras, doorbell surveillance devices (CCTV).
 That is why we have additional information for your review here how to enhance audio in a video file.

 BELOW ARE SOME OF THE PROCESSES WE USE TO ENHANCE AUDIO RECORDINGS: